plamen-dimitrov06/Project/README.md

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 This is used primarily for testing the front-end behavior and in order to test the entire application you can use 'npm start'.
 This command will execute 'ng build' and node bin/www which will build the client application and run the express web server.
 Navigate to `http://localhost:3000/`.
+There's a test acount which can be used to log in the system.
+Keep in mind that account used to access the database has read only permissions, so you won't have permissions to do certain things in the system.
+That's for security reasons.

+* test@abv.bg - Username
+* test - Password

 ### Code scaffolding